You’re going to love these new picture books about friendship and sharing! They’re great choices for reading aloud, too.

 8 Lovely Picture Books About Friendship

 This is a charming story about learning to share.
 You’ll crack up watching the elephants many failed attempts to get the delicious-looking fruit off the tree while simultaneously a tiny group of mice work together to get the yummy fruit, too.
 Which they do!
 When the elephants see what the mice have accomplished, they love the idea of teamwork and try again.

 Usually pet stories are about the child loving the pet.
-In this case, it’s about the pet loving the child.
+In this case, it’s about the pet who loves the child.
 When Nia gets Alfie, the turtle, for her 6th birthday, at first she’s exuberant — but because Alfie doesn’t really do anything, Nia soon forgets about him.
 Then Alfie goes missing on Nia’s 7th birthday.
 At this point, the story switches to Alfie’s perspective.
 He loves how Nia taught him to dance and made him laugh.
 So for her birthday, he leaves his tank in search of a good present.
 He ends up outside in the cold pond where he naps and naps.
 And when he wakes up, he finds the perfect present for Nia.
 Just in time for her 8th birthday!

 FRIENDSHIP (three is not a crowd)